docker/docs/docker-for-windows/wsl.md

 ## Best practices

-- To get the best out of the file system performance when bind-mounting files, we recommend storing source code and other data that is bind-mounted into Linux containers (i.e., with `docker run -v <host-path>:<container-path>`) in the Linux filesystem, rather than the Windows filesystem.
+- To get the best out of the file system performance when bind-mounting files, we recommend storing source code and other data that is bind-mounted into Linux containers (i.e., with `docker run -v <host-path>:<container-path>`) in the Linux file system, rather than the Windows file system.
+You can also refer to the [recommendation](https://docs.microsoft.com/en-us/windows/wsl/compare-versions){:target="_blank" rel="noopener" class="_"} from Microsoft.

   - Linux containers only receive file change events ("inotify events") if the original files are stored in the Linux filesystem.
 For example, some web development workflows rely on inotify events for automatic reloading when files have changed.